sumouri/port-3306-already-in-use/README.md

 ## Step 5: Check Port Availability

 Run the following command to check if port 3306 is now available:

+`netstat -ano | find "3306"`
+- If no results are returned, the port is now available.

 ## Step 6: Change MySQL/MariaDB Port (Optional)

 If conflicts persist, consider changing the MySQL/MariaDB port.